Joaquin Phoenix: 2000–2010: Critical acclaim and commercial success

 In 2000, Phoenix co-starred in three films.
 In the first of these, he portrayed a fictionalized version of Roman Emperor Commodus in Ridley Scott's historical epic film Gladiator.
 The film received positive reviews and grossed worldwide, making it the second highest-grossing film of 2000.
 Chris Nashawaty of Entertainment Weekly called Phoenix's work "a more nuanced star-making performance" when comparing him to the lead Russell Crowe, writing "Phoenix turns what could have easily been a cartoonish villain into a richly layered study of pathology."
 Phoenix earned his first nominations for an Academy Award, a Golden Globe Award and a BAFTA Award in the Best Supporting Actor category.
 He and his late brother River became the first brothers to be nominated for acting Academy Awards.
 To this date, they are the only brothers to hold this distinction.

 His next film marked his first collaboration with director James Gray in The Yards.
 The crime film follows the corruption in the rail yards of Queens.
 Although failing to perform well at the box office, The Yards received positive reviews from critics with many considering Phoenix's performance as the villain a stand out.
 The third release of 2000 was Philip Kaufman's Quills, a satirical thriller inspired by the life and work of the Marquis de Sade.
 Phoenix portrayed the conflicted priest Abbé de Coulmier opposite Kate Winslet.
 The film premiered at the Telluride Film Festival and was a modest art house success grossing a total of at the box office.
 It was received with critical praise with Peter Travers of Rolling Stone praising Phoenix and his chemistry with Winslet, stating "Phoenix, on a roll this year with Gladiator and The Yards, excels at making the priest a seductive figure—a neat trick considering the real Abbe was a four-foot hunchback.
 Winslet and Phoenix generate real fire, notably when Abbe dreams of ravishing Madeleine on the altar."
 For his combined roles of that year, Phoenix was awarded the Broadcast Film Critics Association Award for Best Supporting Actor and the National Board of Review Award for Best Supporting Actor.

 The following year, Phoenix starred in the satirical film Buffalo Soldiers as a U.S. Army soldier.
 The world premiere was held at the 2001 Toronto International Film Festival in early September.
 However, because the film was a satire of the US military, its wider theatrical run was delayed by approximately two years because of the September 11 attacks; it was finally released on July 25, 2003.
-BBC's Nev Pierce wrote that "Phoenix is excellent as a Gen X Sergeant Bilko, ensuring his cheerfully amoral character never loses heart—showcasing tenderness, love, grief and fear as his games get out of control" and Phoenix received a nomination for the British Independent Film Award for Best Actor.
+BBCs Nev Pierce wrote that "Phoenix is excellent as a Gen X Sergeant Bilko, ensuring his cheerfully amoral character never loses heart—showcasing tenderness, love, grief and fear as his games get out of control" and Phoenix received a nomination for the British Independent Film Award for Best Actor.